Memory Pool

 This process repeats until all nodes on the network have a copy of the latest transactions in their memory pools.

 Only valid transactions can enter the memory pool.
-A node will check each transaction they receive is valid (doesn't break any rules) before adding it to their memory pool or relaying it to the nodes they are connected to.
+A node will check if each transaction they receive is valid (doesn't break any rules) before adding it to their memory pool or relaying it to the nodes they are connected to.

-3. Re-entry after a chain reorganisation
+3. Re-entry after a chain reorganization

 (uncommon)